What Is Financial Stress? 6 Key Symptoms and How to Deal with It

 What Is Financial Stress?

 Financial stress is the emotional and physical strain specifically linked to money.
 It’s the feeling of being overwhelmed by financial pressures, such as debt, job loss, unexpected expenses, low income, or inflation.
-This type of money and stress is incredibly common; for instance, data reported by the Financial Health Network indicates that a significant portion of adults report moderate or high stress from their finances.
+This type of money and stress is incredibly common; for instance, according to the APA's 2023 Stress in America survey of 3,185 U.S. adults, 63% rated money as a very or somewhat significant source of stress, making finances the single most commonly cited stressor, ranked above family responsibilities, housing costs, and health concerns.
+Among those who identified money as a significant stressor, 52% reported their financial strain had increased over the prior year.
 It's crucial to recognize that financial stress is more than just a numbers game.
 It is a deeply emotional experience that can trigger a physical response, creating a heavy burden that affects every aspect of your life.

 better with Soula